Marrakech City Break

 I’d advise anybody to get a door to door Airport Transfer when arriving at Marrakech as it is incredibly easy to get lost in the rambling alleyways and souks.
 And Google or other electronic maps are not great due to the building blocking out your GPS signal.
 Ask your Riad to organise the door to door service.

 The porter had a little handcart which our luggage went in and we followed him to our Riad.
 Crossing the main square at night, in the rain, following a man with a handcart is a bewildering experience, John and I both found it so.
-The Riad we were aiming for, in this case, was Riad Wenge Spa.
+The Riad we were aiming for, in this case, was Riad Villa Wenge.